dev-nicolaos/personal-site/src/content/thoughts/testimony.md

 ---
 description: "This is my testimony, the story of how Jesus became the Lord of my life."
 title: "My Faith Story"
-pubDate: "2024-02-03"
+pubDate: "2024-02-04"
 subTitle: "How Jesus became the Lord of my life"
 ---

-If you were to ask me what the single most important thing you should know about me is, I'd want to tell you about my relationship with Jesus Christ.
+If you asked me to tell you just one thing about myself, I'd want to tell you about my relationship with Jesus Christ.
 My relationship with him is _the thing_ that defines my identity.
 If that's the case for you I hope this post encourages you in your faith; hearing other people's stories has encouraged me many times.
 If you don't have a relationship with Jesus, I hope this post encourages you to investigate who he is; doing so will be well worth it.

 ## My Story

-I was born to Christian parents who started taking me to church before I can remember.
+My parents started taking me to church before I was old enough to remember.
 Through a combination of their teaching and weekly Sunday school lessons I came to a very basic understanding of Christian salvation.
 What I understood was...

 -   There was an all-powerful God who had created everything in the universe
 -   God is perfect and everything he created was good